-As a reporting date, the Group holds a number of investments in debt securities, mainly issued in the European Union.
+During financial year ended 31 October 2022, the Group holds a number of investments in debt securities, mainly issued in the European Union.
 All the Group's investments in debt securities carry fixed interest rate and mature within 10 years.
+During the year ended 31 October 2023, the Group sold their investment.
+Consequently, no debt securities were held as at 31 October 2023.

 The Group manages its interest rate risk by having a balanced portfolio of fixed and variable rate borrowings.
-The interest rates on the borrowings are disclosed in Note 25 to these financial statements.
+The interest rates on the borrowings are disclosed in Note 23 to these financial statements.